Connector for OData

 }

 Adjust the configuration file for your system/network environment as needed and save the file.
-Afterwards, start the Nginx server via "nginx.exe" in the main program directory.
+Afterwards, start the Nginx server via ""nginx.exe"" in the main program directory.
 Test the availability of the Intrexx portal and of the OData services on the unified address with port 80.
 Now you should make sure that any embedded URLs in OData documents (such as links to related data records) receive the correct endpoint URL.
 Normally, the name and port of the OData server is used for the URLs.
 However, when using a reverse proxy, this differs from the endpoint URL.
 For this reason, a dynamic mechanism is required that uses the correct URL for OData addresses at runtime.
 To achieve this, the reverse proxy server sends its host name and port to the back-end system using special request headers (X-Forwarded-*).
 The back-end system can read the header and use it to create the relevant URL for the clients.
-To activate this mechanism, use the host parameter in the OData server configuration.
-Enter either "[X-Forwarded]" here to detect the host based on the request headers, or enter the host name and port of the reverse proxy directly in the format "hostname:port" (which will override the header values).
+To activate the mechanism, there is the "Host" parameter in the OData server configuration.
+Either enter [X-Forwarded] here to determine the host from the request headers, or enter the host name and port directly in the format hostname:port of the reverse proxy (which overwrites header values).

 OData queries in Groovy scripts

-Currently, there is no public Intrexx Groovy API for accessing OData in Groovy scripts.
+There is currently no public Intrexx Groovy API for accessing OData in Groovy scripts.
 It is however possible to enable the internal Intrexx OData API for Groovy.
-However, this does not guarantee compatibility with future versions of Intrexx and should, therefore, only be used in consultation with your INTREXX customer consultant.
-To activate access to the internal classes, edit the file scripting.cfg in the portal directory internal/cfg/scripting and add the following lines:
+However, this does not guarantee compatibility with future Intrexx versions and should therefore only be used after consultation with your (Undefined variable: General.CompanyName-without-GMBH) customer advisor.
+To activate access to the internal classes, edit the scripting.cfg file in the portal directory internal/cfg/scripting and enter the lines below:

 <?xml version="1.0" encoding="UTF-8"?>